karimhabush/cyberowl/docs/subscription/README.md

 ---
-title: Subscription
+title: ✨ Subscription (Beta)
 ---

-# Subscription
+# ✨ Subscribe to the mailing list (Beta)

-Please fill out the form below to subscribe to our newsletter.
+You can now subscribe to the mailing list to get notified about new alerts in real-time!

 <SubscriptionForm />